nouhailaaziki/Born2beroot/Guide for Virtual Machine and Linux Administration.md

 ## 11. What is Sudo and the Role of Sudo Users?

-Sudo allows users to run commands with administrative (root) privileges without needing to log in as the root user.
+Sudo is a command-line allows users to run commands with administrative (root) privileges without needing to log in as the root user.

 - Role: It limits the number of users with full access to the system while granting temporary administrative privileges.
 This helps prevent accidental or malicious system changes.
 - Security: Using sudo improves security since users need to authenticate themselves to perform privileged tasks, reducing the risk of unauthorized access.